darleg/darleg/README.md

 5. Bioinformatics and Computational Biology: These fields use mathematical models and algorithms to analyze biological data.
 Technology plays a key role in data collection and analysis, and physics principles are often applied in understanding biological processes.

-6. Renewable Energy: Developing sustainable energy solutions like solar panels and wind turbines involves physics (understanding energy transfer), technology (innovative designs and materials), and math (optimizing efficiency).
+6. Renewable Energy: Developing sustainable energy solutions like solar panels, wind turbines and fuel cells involves physics (understanding energy transfer), technology (innovative designs and materials), and math (optimizing efficiency).